TheJoker4320/vision-framework/README.md

 The cofigurations are done in a json format, For an example see the [json example](https://github.com/TheJoker4320/vision-framework/blob/develop/examples/example.json).

 ### Pipeline
-pipeline is a class that represents a set of operations which are preformed on an image once process_image is called.
+Pipeline is a class that represents a set of operational stages which are preformed on an image once process_image is called.
-The following are the operations:
+These stages inculde but not limted to the followings:
-* modify the image.
+* Modification stage - which uses diffrent modifiers to modify the image.
-* extract contours from the image.
+* Extraction stage - which uses diffrent extractors to extract contours from the image.
-* filter the extracted contours.
+* Filter stage - which uses diffrent filters to filter the extracted contours.
-* calculate data from the filtered contours.
+* Calculation stage - which uses diffrent calculations to calculate data from the filtered contours.
-* publish data into to the Roborio.
+* Publishing stage - which uses diffrent publishers to publish data into to the a desired machine.

 Every operation from the list above is represented by a class.
 Every implementation of this operation is a subclass of it's operation class and the pipeline applies each one of them in it's turn. see [pipeline class](https://github.com/TheJoker4320/vision-framework/blob/develop/pipeline/pipeline.py) to understand better the algorithm.